ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 ## Prerequisite steps
 {: #connector-wfs-cp4d-prereq}

-- If you want to enable document level security, you must take some steps to set it up.
-For more information, see [Supporting document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
+- If you want to enable document-level security, you must take some steps to set it up.
+For more information, see [Supporting document-level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).

-    To configure document level security, you need to collect the following information:
+    To configure document-level security, you need to collect the following information:

     LDAP server URL
     :   The LDAP server URL to connect to.
 For example, `ldap://<ldap_server>:<port>`.